-A simplified workflow is described in Figure 2.
-The boundaries of the Immediate Geographic Regions of Brazil, as well as the available area, are evaluated with geographic information system (GIS) analysis to obtain the land availability matrix.
+A simplified workflow is described in Figure 2, using Thailand as an example.
+The boundaries of a country or administrative level, as well as the available area, are evaluated with geographic information system (GIS) analysis to obtain the land availability matrix.
 The land availability factor is calculated with a resolution of 0.3 ° x 0.3 ° of longitude and latitude.

 The land availability matrix is further converted into weighted hourly capacity factors based on the weather data of the separate locations, as well as the land cover information presented in Annex A. A time-series profile of capacity factors and an annual full load hours (FLH) list is generated from the model.
-These two outputs are aggregated from point-level in the matrix into the Immediate Geographic Regions level.
+These two outputs are aggregated from point-level in the matrix into the administrative regions level.
 Other technical parameters related to the performance of wind turbines and photovoltaic panels are also presented in Annex A.